Lance Bass Reveals He Had Plans To Open ‘Brady Bunch’ House To Public Before HGTV Outbid Him

 While Lance Bass was bummed to lose The Brady Bunch house, he is grateful that HGTV was his competition to buy the place.

-The network is renovating the home in the same way Bass had planned, with the help of the six original Brady Bunch cast members Barry Williams, Maureen McCormick, Christopher Knight, Eve Plumb, Mike Lookinland and Susan Olsen.
+The network is renovating the home in the same way Bass had planned, with the help of the six original Brady Bunch cast members — Barry Williams, Maureen McCormick, Christopher Knight, Eve Plumb, Mike Lookinland, and Susan Olsen.
 The reno, supervised by Property Brothers stars Drew and Jonathan Scott, will be showcased on the upcoming HGTV series A Very Brady Renovation.
-Lance Bass teased he will be involved in the show “in a special way” that will be announced soon.
+Lance Bass teased that he will be involved in the show “in a special way,” one that will be announced soon.

-Last summer, the home located on 11222 Dilling Street in North Hollywood hit the market for the first time since 1973, with an asking price of $1,885,000.
-As The Inquisitr previously reported, when Lance Bass was told he’d won the house, the NSYNC alum celebrated with friends and was even congratulated by Brady Bunch star Maureen McCormick.
+Last summer, the home located on 11222 Dilling Street in North Hollywood hit the market for the first time since 1973.
+The asking price was a staggering $1,885,000.
+As The Inquisitr previously reported, when Lance Bass was told he’d won the house, the NSYNC alum celebrated with friends, and was even congratulated by Brady Bunch star Maureen McCormick.

 Bass later posted to Twitter and Instagram to reveal his story of a “shady Brady,” noting that after he made the winning bid — which he noted was “WAY” over the asking price — he was given the bad news that he had lost the house to a “corporate buyer.”